developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/glossary/index.md

 ### Anchor Element(s)
 One or more unchanging images, barcodes or other Document attributes (i.e. company logo) created as part of a Template that SimulScan can use to identify a Document and determine its orientation.

+### Barcode-only (mode)
+A SimulScan mode that captures only barcode data, which can be from 1D/2D barcodes of the same or differing symbologies.
+The imager is generally used in this mode.
+When templates are used, this mode accepts an Unstructured Template and generally uses the device imager.

 ### Bounding Box
 An oval, round or square object on the printed form that contains a mark to be acquired using OMR.